WATCH NOW: KUSD School Board meeting halted as mask opponents object to moving to crowd overflow rooms

 Averting "super-spreader event"

-Adams said it wasn’t the number of people who turned up that she and board members were concerned about, but rather the lack of social distancing and the fact that almost all of those attending the meeting in person were not masked, which currently isn’t a requirement.
+Adams said it wasn’t the number of people who turned up that she and board members were concerned about.
+She was concerned with the lack of social distancing and the fact that almost all of those attending the meeting in person were not masked, which currently isn’t a requirement.

 “When I saw people standing-room only in there and they had already been asked by the security officers, by Interim Chief of School Leadership Bill Haithcock, and then when I asked them and nobody was budging, I didn’t feel it was safe,” she said.
 “I mentioned to board members before the meeting I was not going to start the meeting if people were together standing all over the place, because we don’t want to have a superspreader event at a board meeting.”

 Adams said she would be meeting with Interim Superintendent Bethany Ormseth Wednesday morning to discuss options for re-starting the board meeting.
-Among the options include seeking a larger meeting space to accommodate social distancing or holding it virtually.
+Among the options are using a larger meeting space to accommodate social distancing or holding the meeting virtually.
 The earliest the board can meet to discuss the issue is Thursday as the district must give at least 24 hours public notice.

 Price noted there were a handful of those who moved to the overflow room, but accused organized groups, including Moms for Liberty, as being “the ones who organized to shut the meeting down.”